Yin-Yin/eu-bot/readme.md

 - add some entertaining information (brainstorm what that could be) - have a reason why the users should use the bot
     - country guessing game
 - activate the existing features that are in the code already (also decide which are needed)
-- use richResponses to make it possible to easily add more plattforms
-- add a contact possibility through nodemailer
-- code cleaning

 __Challenges__